rainerpm/CSAssignmentChecker/README.md

 * unzip demo.zip to a folder on your hard drive (e.g. C:/YourPathToDemoDir/demo)
 * in **customize.py**
   * set the **rootDir** variable to the location of the unzipped demo folder - C:/YourPathToDemoDir/demo
-  * set the **scoreboardDir** variable to C:/YourPathToDemoDir/demo/scoreboard
+  * set the **scoreboardDir** variable to C:/YourPathToDemoDir/demo/scoreboard_for_demo
-  * hereafter C:/YourPathToDemoDir/demo is abbreviated /demo.
   * set the **pythonIdeLoc** variable to the location of the Python IDE (e.g. IDLE) executable.
   * set the **javaIdeLoc** variable to the location of the JAVA IDE (e.g. jGrasp) executable.
     * NOTE: The program uses *-parameters* compile option to ensure that JAVA reflection reflects parameter types instead of just using arg0
   * set the **textEditorLoc** variable to the location of a text editor (e.g. Notepad++) executable.
   * set the **diffLoc** variable to the location of the diff program (e.g. winMerge, meld, kdiff, or tkdiff) executable.
+* inside of demo/ you will also find the below (which do not need to be initialized or modified for the demo).
   * **ASSIGNMENT_GROUPS** folder
     * **first6weeksAssignments, pythonAssignments** (these folders contain a group of related assignments, each of which will have it's own scoreboard file)
       * **GCD, encryption** (these are the assignment folders  - the name of the assignment folder **is** the **assignment name**, assignment names must be unique)